xolvio/meteor-rtd-example-project/README.md

 Realtime TDD with Meteor
 ========================
-This is a template project attempting a real-time test driven development with Meteor, along with a full build and deployment pipeline on Amazon AWS.
-It's purpose is to allow a team to land on their feet running, or to shortcut iteration 0, as it's known in the agile community.
+This is a template project attempting real-time test driven development with Meteor, along with a full build and deployment pipeline on Amazon AWS.
+It's purpose is to allow a team to land on their feet running, or to shortcut iteration 0 as it's known in the agile community.

 It can do:
-* Meteor unit testing with Jasmine
+* Meteor unit testing with Jasmine, with all the necessary stubbing (See below)
 * Compile-time code coverage using Istanbul
+* File watcher runs all tests and coverage reports (thanks to [Karma](http://karma-runner.github.com/))

-It's currently having surgery to get:
+It's currently undergoing surgery to get:
 * End-to-end acceptance testing with WebdriverJS + PhantomJS/GhostDriver

+It's next going to get:
+* File watcher updates browser windows showing acceptance test/coverage reports
+* Combined code coverage report from both unit and acceptance test runs (to give a true indication of test coverage)

-It's planned to do:
+It's eventually planned to get:
-* Run-time code coverage using Istanbul
 * TeamCity pre-tested (delayed) commit
 * Blue/Green release process to AWS
 * Multi-node replica set MongoDB on AWS